Experiences you'll have

 Day 8 Sea crossing to Perovsky Cape and flight to Nikolaevsk-on-Amur

-After early breakfast and packing a sea crossing to Perovsky Cape awaits (travel time is 4-7 hours).
+After early breakfast and packing, you will cross a sea to Perovsky Cape (travel time is 6-10 hours).

 From Perovsky Cape you will go by minibuses to Nikolaevsk-on-Amur (travel time is 2,5-4 hours on a forest gravel road).